kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 the configured cluster queue quota and when the Jobs don't specify priorities (or specify the same priority).

-My use case can be supported by setting `waitForPodsReady=true` in the Kueue configuration.
+My use case can be supported by enabling `waitForPodsReady` in the Kueue configuration.

 ### Notes/Constraints/Caveats (Optional)